 The firm provides resources fundamental to advancing the development of nascent leading-edge inferential surveillance, monitoring, and predictive analytics technologies for deployment within the RiskTech domain: risk technologies associated with adaptive distributed, networked and embedded systems such as remote sensing, agent-oriented data analytics, computing and control systems.
 Numerati® Partners curates integrated RiskTech solutions as well as forensic and use-case applications in RiskTech sub-domains including LitTech, RegTech, FinTech and InsurTech (litigation technology, regulation technology, financial technology and insurance technology).

-Samantha Kappagoda is also an investigator at the RiskEcon® Lab for Decision Metrics @ Courant Institute of Mathematical Science at New York University (NYU), established in 2011 to focus primarily on research and development (R&D) of remote and compressed sensing, anomaly detection, forensic analytics and statistical process control.
+Samantha Kappagoda is also a Visiting Scholar at Courant Institute, co-advising research activities at RiskEcon® Lab for Decision Metrics @ Courant Institute of Mathematical Science NYU, established in 2011, focusing primarily on research and development (R&D) of remote and compressed sensing, anomaly detection, forensic analytics and statistical process control.

-Samantha Kappagoda received an M.B.A. in Analytic Finance and Statistics from the University of Chicago Graduate School of Business.
+Samantha received an M.B.A. in Analytic Finance and Statistics from the University of Chicago Graduate School of Business.
 She also holds an M.A. in Economics with concentrations in Industrial Organization and Monetary Economics from the University of Toronto and graduated with a B.Sc.
 (Honors) in Mathematics from Imperial College, London.

 Her biography has been published in the Marquis’ Who’s Who in America, Who’s Who in Finance and Business (formerly Who’s Who in Finance and Industry), Who’s Who of Emerging Leaders, Who’s Who of American Women, and Canadian Who’s Who (Grey House Publishing).
-In 2013, she was honored by the Girl Scouts of Greater New York as a Woman of Distinction, for her activities in Science, Technology, Engineering and Mathematics (STEM).
+In 2013, she was honored by the Girl Scouts of Greater New York (GSGNY) as a Woman of Distinction, for her activities in Science, Technology, Engineering and Mathematics (STEM).